Choose your own adventure with a Self-Designed Major!

 - Combine classes from Sterling’s major programs in Ecology, Environmental Humanities, Outdoor Education, Sustainable Agriculture and Sustainable Food Systems with Independent Study courses you develop with favorite faculty members to create your ideal degree program.

-- Travel with purpose as part of Sterling College’s Global Field Studies program [lsp1] (included as part of your tuition) where you can choose from immersive cultural and environmental study-abroad experiences ranging from Arctic Canada to Belize.
+- Travel with purpose as part of Sterling College’s Global Field Studies program [lsp1] (included as part of your tuition) where you can choose from immersive cultural and environmental study-abroad experiences ranging from Nova Scotia to Belize.

 - Intern at places that support your Self-Designed Major such as The Center for Agricultural Economy, Independent Power, the Regenerative Design Center, Chandler Pond Farm, Rocky Mountain National Park, and more.

 - Complete a Senior Year Research Project (SYRP).

 Around half of Sterling College students self-design their majors.
 Are you transferring into Sterling College?
 Then you may be able to apply some of your previous coursework to your Self-Designed Major at Sterling.

 - Draft Animal Power Systems